 Since the video duration has changed, the original audio will either be too long or too short.
 Engine’s Pitch & Duration module can be used to adjust the duration, and without changing the pitch from the source material.

 The Pitch & Duration module is configured simply by selecting the source and destination frame rates that apply to the video, then the software calculates how to adjust the audio to match the new video duration.
 We use a high quality algorithm especially designed for this kind of application, and in tests with customers, it was possible to convert the audio several times before the editors were able to detect any processing artefacts.

 Loudness Compliance is ubiquitous these days, and you would normally want to apply correction to the audio once the duration has been adjusted, to guarantee a compliant output.
 In Engine, you would simply create a multi-stage workflow, as shown below.

-Following the suggested methodology using Engine will let you convert your content to a new frame rate, maintaining the original video quality whilst also providing impeachable audio to match, and you can do this in a totally automated workflow.
-Contact firstname.lastname@example.org for details of our cost effective Standards Conversion bundle.
+Following the suggested methodology using Engine will let you carry out certain framerate conversions, maintaining the original video quality whilst also providing impeachable audio to match, and you can do this in a totally automated workflow.
+Contact for more information.